 Retrieval-augmented generation (RAG) applications excel at answering simple questions by integrating data from external sources into LLMs.
 But they struggle to answer multi-part questions that involve connecting the dots between associated pieces of information.
 That’s because RAG applications require a database designed to store data in a way that makes it easy to find all the pieces needed to answer these types of questions.

 Knowledge graphs are well-suited for handling complex, multi-part questions because they store data as a network of nodes and the relationship between them.
 This connected data structure allows RAG apps to navigate from one piece of information to another efficiently, accessing all related information.
+The technique of combining RAG with knowledge graphs is known as GraphRAG.

 Building a RAG app with a knowledge graph improves query efficiency, especially when you’re dealing with connected data, and you can dump any type of data (structured and unstructured) into the graph without having to re-design the schema.